Sbuazjr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-File 2-strchr.c - function that locates a character in a string.
+File 3-strspn.c - function that gets the length of a prefix substring.